masoud1988/pokemon-api/README.md

         PUT # Update a specific pokemon
             https://petalmd-api.herokuapp.com/api/v1/pokemons/:id

-        to update a pokemon  set Usage Header and put json object in the Body of the request
+        To update a pokemon  set Usage Header and put json object in the Body of the request

 - Delete

         DELETE # Delete a specific pokemon
             https://petalmd-api.herokuapp.com/api/v1/pokemons/:id

-        to update a pokemon  set Usage Header and put json object in the Body of the request
+        To update a pokemon  set Usage Header and put json object in the Body of the request

 ## SEARCH